ML-KULeuven/klay/docs/quickstart.rst

    module = circuit.to_torch_module()
    module = module.to("cuda:0")

 We can use our circuit as any other PyTorch module.
 The input should be a tensor with the weights for each literal, and the output is the result of evaluating circuit.
+For more details, see the :ref:`circuit_eval` guide.

 .. code-block:: Python